-Today we are going to take a brief look at the Preface and A Word of Explanation sections of Mark Twain’s A Connecticut Yankee in King Arthur’s Court.
+Today we are going to take a brief look at the Preface and A Word of Explanation sections of A Connecticut Yankee in King Arthur’s Court by Mark Twain.
 In these sections we learn a little about our protagonist and a sort of metacognitive narrator who stumbles into him.
-Additionally, we are going to learn about the protagonist and some of his thoughts about the new, albeit old, world that he now inhabits.
-If you are just stumbling into this text, this post will help guide you through the introductory portions of the novel.
+Additionally, we are going to learn about the protagonist.
+We will glean a great deal from his thoughts about the new, albeit old, world that he now inhabits.
+If you have never read this book, this post will help guide you.

 In the preface, Twain defends some of his feelings on the book from later accusations related to accuracy.
-However, as the preface came out in the 1889 edition as well, I assume he was preparing himself against those future critiques.
+However, as the preface came out in the 1889, I assume he was preparing himself against future critiques.

-More specifically, Twain addresses his historical accuracy within the book and, in his own way, attempts to allay the historical perfectionists’ tempers toward he, the writer.
+More specifically, Twain addresses his historical accuracy within the book.
+In his own way, he attempts to allay the historical perfectionists’ tempers toward he, the writer.
 Twain writes: “… it is safe to consider that it is no libel upon the sixth century to suppose them to have been in practice in that day also.
 One is quite justified in inferring that whatever one of these laws or customs was lacking in that remote time, its place was competently filled by a worse one.”

 As he states, a pessimistic view of history may be a useful one to use while reading, as even if you disagree with his assessment of the laws and mores of the culture during the sixth century … it was probably much worse than you can imagine.
 Though funny, Mark Twain was a man of wit and cynicism.